 Our view on the Asia & Emerging Markets sector

-Together, Asian and higher-risk emerging markets form a true economic powerhouse.
-In our view the long-term outlook for the region is underpinned by youthful and increasingly well-educated populations, rising domestic consumption and an increasingly wealthy middle class.
+Asian and emerging markets form a true economic powerhouse.
+Long-term growth across the region is underpinned by youthful and increasingly well-educated populations, rising domestic consumption, and an increasingly wealthy middle class.

-When investing in the emerging and Asia Pacific nations, we believe a diversified approach is sensible.
+We believe a diversified approach is sensible when it comes to investing in these markets.
 The disparity between countries means this part of the world can be home to both the best and worst-performing global stock markets at any one time.

-For investors seeking exposure to emerging markets for the first time we believe a broad global emerging markets or Asian fund is likely to be a good starting point.
-Other funds could then be added to provide additional exposure to a particular theme, area or country.
+For investors looking to invest in emerging markets for the first time we believe a broad global emerging markets or Asian fund is likely to be a good starting point.
+Other funds could then be added to a portfolio for additional exposure to a particular theme, area, or country.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-Asia and emerging markets - one year performance
+Asia, emerging markets and technology sector- one year performance

 |Annual percentage growth|